Jeff-Moorhead/musictheorpy/README.md

 In some cases, an interval name may be perfectly valid, but the note on the other side of the interval is not a valid note.
 This is particularly common in flat and sharp notes.
 For example, ascending an augmented third (`augmented 3`) from A# would technically result in a C###, which is not considered valid.
-In this case, an `NoteNameError` is raised to inform the client that the given interval is not valid for the starting note.
+In this case, a NoteNameError is raised to inform the client that the given interval is not valid for the starting note.

-If the qualified interval name passed to either method is itself invalid, for example `MAJOR 5`, then an `InvalidIntervalException` is raised.
+If the qualified interval name passed to either method is itself invalid, for example, major 5, then an InvalidIntervalException is raised.

 Scales
 ------